manavgabhawala/SI363MidtermExamReview/README.md

 - UITableView (prototype) cells
 - Downloading content from a website and everything that goes with that.
 - Delegate and Datasource Errors
+- cAsE sensitivity.
+This will be easy to catch especially since the compiler will generate an error for this.
+But we want to make sure you are wary of the case.

 #### Things We Won't Test
 - Your knowledge/memorization of the APIs.
 You can use autocomplete and the internet to lookup function declarations and header documentation for the purpose of the function